Jump to Section

 DAD1170 Fashion Presentation Techniques

-This subject covers how to communicate fashion design and styling ideas with the target audiences, from customers to designers.
+This subject covers how to communicate fashion design and styling ideas to the target audiences, from customers to designers.
 Therefore, skills in a range of different media, fashion illustrative techniques and applications will be introduced and further developed.
 The latest fashion trends and historical contexts such as contemporary fashion styles, sub-cultures and designers will be incorporated to explore various presentation techniques.

 4